Dániel Tőzsér: Ferencváros

 Tőzsér signed a professional contract with Ferencváros in what turned out to be a successful two years at the club.
 Club manager, Bobby Davison, called Tőzsér the Hungarian Frank Lampard.
 In total Tőzsér made 54 apps and scored 3 goals over 2 years with the club, before moving to AEK Athens in 2006.

 AEK Athens

 With AEK Athens, Tőzsér managed 35 appearances and 3 goals.
 AEK manager Llorenç Serra Ferrer said he had talent and a great future ahead of him.
 Tőzsér wore the number 88.
-He scored his first goal against OFI Crete with a stunning strike.
+He scored his first goal against OFI with a stunning strike.
 Tőzsér also played an important role in AEK's UEFA Champions League run and was voted man of the match against Anderlecht.
 Following the match and evidently impressed, Anderlecht attempted to sign Tőzsér, however AEK declined the offers.
 He also gave the assist for the goal of Nikos Liberopoulos against Hearts.
 After 2 years at the club, he departed to Belgian team Racing Genk.